 Multiple sclerosis is a debilitating disease in which the immune system turns against the brain and spinal cord, and even the optic nerves.
 Multiple sclerosis, or MS, can affect motor function, vision and balance.
 Because symptoms and severity of symptoms can vary from person to person, some individuals may need treatment right away to control the disease, while others may never need treatment.
 In particular, MS causes the immune system to attack the myelin, a protective sheathe around the nerves that protects them from damage, making the nerves vulnerable.
 Treatment for MS, then involves suppressing the immune system enough to delay or prevent the immune system from attacking the myelin of the brain and spinal cord.
-When looking to manage and control multiple sclerosis symptoms, several treatment options are available that you should discuss with your doctor.
+When looking to manage and control multiple sclerosis symptoms, several treatment options are available that too many MS patients don’t know about.
+Be sure to discuss these various options with a doctor.

 Top Multiple Sclerosis Treatments:

 - Beta Interferons

-The primary multiple sclerosis treatments can work wonders in controlling the disease and reducing symptoms, as well as the number and frequency of MS attacks when symptoms may be at their absolute worst.
+The primary multiple sclerosis treatments can work wonders in slowing the progression of the disease and reducing symptoms as well as the number and frequency of MS attacks when symptoms may be at their absolute worst.
 Read on to learn about the most effective multiple sclerosis treatments.

 Prednisone is a corticosteroid designed to suppress the immune system to reduce nerve inflammation.
 This makes it an ideal means for fighting MS attacks where symptoms may be at their worst for a short period of time.
 If MS attacks are producing disability it may be necessary to seek Predisone treatment or a similar multiple sclerosis treatment option from your doctor.
 Prednisone may be taken in varying doses and may need to be taken multiple times per day.
 You may have to mark your doses on a calendar to keep track.
 Side effects of Pednisone can include insomnia, mood swings and high blood pressure.